randr000/chore-add-url-checker-54/docs/build-apps/authentication.md

 - The `appDetails` object, containing the applications `name` and `icon` as strings.
 - The `onFinish` callback, providing the function to be executed after a successful selection in the wallet's popup window.
+- The `onCancel` callback, providing a counterpart function to `onFinish`, for the case of a user canceling/closing the popup window.

 The popup window for selecting accounts looks something like this: